Term: 4 Years

 A Healthy Englewood

 Wondering what you can do today to support a healthy Englewood?
 Plogging!
-Take your dog for a walk, just go for a stroll yourself, go for a jog and while doing so, being a few empty bags and pick up trash you see along the way.
+Take your dog for a walk, just go for a stroll yourself, go for a jog and while doing so, bring a few empty bags and pick up trash you see along the way.
 It's that easy!

 Smart Transportation Englewood

 I am committed to ensuring Colorado increases transportation funding, empowering local and regional leaders, and ensuring accountability and transparency.
 What would you think if Englewood offered an extension to our urban bike trails with increased economic benefits?
 Safe pedestrian paths throughout the city allow for more exercise, support for the ULI Healthy Corridor project, boost our economy and reduce the need to drive our cars.
-Read what some other cities are doing and let me know your thoughts.
+Read what some other cities are doing HERE and let me know your thoughts.

 Water Now, Water Forever